facebookresearch/jps/README.md

 Note that the original log had one bug that miscalculated the declarer (the declarer should be the first player calling for the strain of the final contract, rather than the last player who finalizes it).
 This affects the `Final reward` entry so a simple `grep "Final reward" [log file]` didn't give you the right answer.
 Instead we provide you with [compute_score.py](./compute_score.py) to compute the final score correctly, with the help of DDS table of the 1k games stored [here](./logs/against_WBridge5.raw).

+## Double Dummy utility
+In the folder `./dds` is the double dummy utilities to quickly compute double dummy score given all hands and a contract.

+## Visualization
+In the folder `./vis` there is visualization utility to visualize the bidding process given a complete bidding sequence and their action probabilities, as well as the DD table. `./vis/server.py` is the server and `./vis/try.py` is the client.

 # Simple Game